genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/06_add_genesis_to_angular.md

 - angular
 ---

-# Add Genesis to Angular

-This is a guide on how to add the Genesis framework to an existing angular project.
+This guide shows you how to add the Genesis framework to an existing angular project.
 It assumes you want to use authenticate and connect to genesis backend.

-If you are starting a new project we recommend creating one with the [Genesis Create](https://create.genesis.global/) tool.
+If you are starting a new project, we recommend using the [Genesis Create](https://create.genesis.global/) tool.

-Eventually we will have a directory structure that looks like this.
-You may already have other directories containing components, pipes, services, modules, directives etc
+The directory structure that we want to create looks like this.
+You may already have other directories containing components, pipes, services, modules, directives, etc.

 ```
 ├── README.md